squidfunk/mkdocs-material/docs/setup/setting-up-social-cards.md

   twitter:image: "{{ image.url }}"
 ```

-Note that this examples makes use of [YAML anchors] to minify repetition.
+Note that this example makes use of [YAML anchors] to minify repetition.
 The
  `definitions` property is solely intended for the definition on aliases that
  can then be referenced with anchors.